FirestormPan/Improvement_Challenges_Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

+# TODO
+- figure out how context works to set the logged in user
+- figure how angular works:
+    - what are those 4 files in each component?
+    - why is routing needed here? how does it work
+    - what goes the shared folder?
+    - what should I be putting in the services folder?
+    - how do I replace aos? is it native now?
+    - why do some folders have multiple components and also routing and modules?

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.